jmix-framework/jmix-dependencies-tool/README.md

 ## Building the Distribution

+If you build the official release, use Java 11 for this.

 To build the distribution locally run the following command to build the `deptool` tool distribution:

 ```shell